What is HI Capacity?

 We’re transforming dreamers into doers.

-We’ve been meeting a lot of people in the community over the past few weeks.
+We’ve been meeting a lot of people in the community recently.
 Whether it was at the Hawaii Geek Meet, or our first/second electronic Arduino night, we often hear people asking what exactly is a Hackerspace?
 We know the name sounds extremely intimidating — shoot, it even intimidates us at times!
 We wanted to clear up the confusion on what exactly we are and what we’re trying to do on Oahu.